The impact of ransomware attacks

 - Perform post-incident activities and lessons learned

-While this report is organized in five phases, it’s important to note that remediation activities generally need to be done in parallel.
+While this report is organised in five phases, it’s important to note that remediation activities generally need to be done in parallel.
 Figure 2 shows how these phases overlap.
 This overlap creates staffing challenges, as key personnel are often involved in multiple activities.
-The ability to prioritize effectively in the face of unknown elements is key to surviving a ransomware attack.
+The ability to prioritise effectively in the face of unknown elements is key to surviving a ransomware attack.

-This matrix helps prioritize activities based on an organization’s cyber-maturity level and capabilities.
+This matrix helps prioritise activities based on an organisation’s cyber-maturity level and capabilities.
 Although the structure shown in Figure 3 is similar to that in the National Institute of Standards and Technology’s Computer Security Incident Handling Guide,5 it’s shaped by our real-world experience.